-• Khujuraho/Chandel school
+Khujuraho/Chandel school

-- > Khajuraho's temples are known for their extensive erotic sculptures - > Patronized by Chandela kings of Bundelkhand (10th and 11th century). - ► These 22 temples (out of the original 85) are regarded as one of world's greatest artistic wonders. - The finest among them is Shaivite temple known as Kandariya Mahadev, built around 10th century by King Ganda - ► The standard type of Khajuraho temple has a shrine room, an assembly hall, and an entrance portico. - These entities were treated as a whole, whereas in the Odishan style they were conceived as separate elements. - > The sikhara is curved for its whole length, and miniature sikharas emerge from the central tower. - The halls and porticos of the temple are also crowned with smaller towers which rise progressively upto the main tower. - > Vishnu Temple at Chaturbhunj (MP) is another prominent temple at Khajuraho.
+- Khajuraho's temples are known for their extensive erotic sculptures - Patronized by Chandela kings of Bundelkhand (10th and 11th century). - These 22 temples (out of the original 85) are regarded as one of the world's greatest artistic wonders. - The finest among them is a Shaivite temple known as Kandariya Mahadev, built around the 10th century by King Ganda - The standard type of Khajuraho temple has a shrine room, an assembly hall, and an entrance portico. - These entities were treated as a whole, whereas in the Odishan style they were conceived as separate elements. - The sikhara is curved for its whole length, and miniature sikharas emerge from the central tower. - The halls and porticos of the temple are also crowned with smaller towers that rise progressively up to the main tower. - Vishnu Temple at Chaturbhunj (MP) is another prominent temple at Khajuraho.